 1. Banyan Tree turn down service gift turtle – I’ve been waiting for this search to happen for years!
 We first stayed in the gorgeous Banyan Tree hotel in Bangkok back in 2009, and the lovely chap who came to do turn down in the evening gave us a cute little turtle for the bathroom.
 It was filled with charcoal (to eat up any noxious odours apparently!) and we thought it was kinda fun and a bit different.
 The trouble was, we didn’t know whether we were supposed to keep the turtle and bring it home, or leave it at the hotel (we’re a bit more worldly wise when it comes to posh hotels these days!).
 Of course we took it, but it wasn’t until we returned a few years later, and received a second turtle, that we finally understood they were ours to keep.
 So we have a growing collection of toilet turtles here at home.
 Looking forward to getting our next one!

-3. Brothel in Marrakech – a bit of a departure from the usual searches for seedy goings on in Tunisia that we seem to get, but still not a topic we’ve ever researched on our travels!
+3. Ladies of the night in Marrakech – a bit of a departure from the usual searches for seedy goings on in Tunisia that we seem to get, but still not a topic we’ve ever researched on our travels!
 We can however tell you pretty much everything else there is to know about the fabulous red city in northern Africa, including where to find luxury affordable riads and what it’s like going camel trekking in the Sahara.
-Whilst we’re on the subject, we also know nothing about “Honeymoon romantic porn” or “Italy prostitute forests”.
+Whilst we’re on the subject, we also know nothing about “Honeymoon romantic shenanigans” or “Italy night lady forests”.

 4. Brazil lady in a bus with Kenyans – considering we never take buses and weren’t keen on Brazil I’ve no idea what this is on about!